JayCesar/JayCesar/README.md

 🕺I love to dance and believe that life without music would not be the same;

-💪 I really like working out: I always feel relief after all day programming.
+💪 I really like working out: I always feel a relief after all day programming.

 📚 I have a strong interest in organization and I am quite into programs that have that goal;